 Sara Zakutney, M.S., NCC

 Personal: Sara has been engaging with the North Way community for many years.
-She is thrilled to incorporate her faith into her passion and career.
+She loves living in the city and is thrilled to incorporate her faith in Christ into her passion and career.

 Counseling Focus: Robert is an individual and group counselor in drug, alcohol, chemical addictions.

 Education and Professional Training: He earned a Bachelor’s degree from Robert Morris University in Business Administration and Communication.
 He earned a Master’s degree in Biblical Studies and a Doctorate degree in Ministry from Colorado Theological Seminary, and he is presently studying to be a Ph.D. of Philosophy in Pastoral, Christian Counseling.

 Counseling Focus: Sarah is a counselor based at the North Way Sewickley Valley campus.

 Education and Professional Training: She earned her Bachelor’s degree double majoring in Psychology and Sociology from La Roche College, and her Master’s degree from Geneva College in Counseling, specializing in Marriage and Family.
 During her time at Geneva College, she worked as a graduate assistant counselor, providing counseling for undergraduate students including individuals, couples, and groups.
 Sarah has also previously served at the Women’s Choice Network in Wexford as a client advocate and counselor.

 Counseling Focus: Dave is a counselor at the Wexford, Dormont and Oakland campuses.

 Education and Professional Training: Dave specializes in helping others with anxiety, depression, attention deficit and oppositional defiant disorders.
 He earned a Bachelor’s Degree from PSU in education and a Master’s Degree in Psychology from Duquesne University.